 Tourists, who come by the busload, gravitate to the bakery, the chocolate store and the quilt shop.

 But German traditions flourish.
 At the Amana Meat Shop, German-speaking octogenarian Carl Oehl sometimes holds court, handing out samples of Landjaeger, a dense German sausage, and joking with patrons.
 Shelves are filled with imported cookies, candies, honey and other German treats.

 Amana restaurants serve sauerbraten, wiener schnitzel and spaetzle.
-During Oktoberfest, where Oehl has been the burgermeister, people test their speed at log-sawing and their strength in Maßkrugstemme (keeping full mugs of beer aloft).
+During Oktoberfest, where Oehl has been the burgermeister, people test their speed at log-sawing and their strength in Maßkrugstemme (holding full mugs of beer).

 She smiled as she told me that, although some of the shop owners come from outside the Amana Colonies, most the employees are locals.
 The values and traditions of the old colonies, she said, have changed.

 But she brightened when I asked about the craftsmanship for which the villages still are known.

 "No, that stays," she said.
 "That hasn't changed.
 That can be handed down."